-Duck down are a by-product of the meat industry!
-The birds are not harvested or killed for their down fur as they are mainly raised for meat, eggs, and foie grass (mostly all goose and duck is eaten in China, which is where these birds are mostly harvested).
+Duck down is a by-product of the meat industry!
+The birds are not harvested or killed for their down fur as they are mainly raised for meat, eggs, and foie grass (mostly all goose and duck are eaten in China, which is where these birds are mostly harvested).
 Even though the majority of the fill come from China, they are also produced in Canada, Turkey, Poland, Hungary, and many other European destinations.

 In the last few years, the demand for goose down has drastically increased.Down is going up (pun intended).
 Even though goose down is more expensive as compared to duck down, the demand for goose down fill has continued to rise, because of its higher premium quality fill.

 Since geese are much larger birds than ducks, they are also the only birds that produce sufficiently large plumes for high-end down products.
-The outcome being that high-end down products remain highly dependent on goose down fill which is indirectly related to the rise in prices.
+The outcome is that high-end down products remain highly dependent on goose down fill which is indirectly related to the rise in prices.

 Another thing that differentiates duck down from goose down is that duck down might have some odor in it, the reason for this is that, since ducks are smaller and lower than geese, their bellies tend to be in direct contact with the ground.
 Even though a lot of cleaning and treatment processes are established to remove the majority of the odor, some people with a sensitive sense of smell may be able to detect a slight odor.

 What Is The Difference Between Duck Down and Goose Down?

-Goose down are considered to provide more warmth than duck down, which gives you one of the more reasons to find that most good quality winter comforters or duvets and jackets have this type of down filling.
+Goose down is considered to provide more warmth than duck down, which gives you one of the more reasons to find that most good quality winter comforters or duvets and jackets have this type of down filling.
 The composition of goose down makes them lighter and fluffier than others, which adds to an airy and soft texture.